ploomber/core/doc/validations.md

         return list_of_fruits[list_of_fruits.index(fruit)]
 ```

-We can to use it as follows:
+We can use it as follows:

 ```{code-cell} ipython3
 get_fruit('apple')